Easy Ways to Keep Your Dachshund Healthy

 What Dog Food Should I Feed My Dachshund?
 My vet recommends Science Diet or Royal Canine dog food for Dachshunds.

-Dog Food Warnings: Dog foods that contain mostly grain or corn-based fillers aren’t healthy for your doxie.
+Dog Food Warnings: Dog foods that contain mostly grain or corn-based fillers aren’t healthy for your pup

 Dog Food Rotation: Your dog’s regular food may not be meeting all of your doxie’s nutritional needs.
 It’s a good idea to change your pup’s diet up occasionally.
 Here’s how to do a dog food rotation properly.